storybookjs/react-native/app/react-native/readme.md

 npx -p @storybook/cli sb init
 ```

+During installation it will ask if you want to install storybook server.
+It allows you to control the storybook from your web browser.

 The next thing you need to do is make Storybook UI visible in your app.

 ### CRNA, React Native vanilla